-The common feature among all individuals with PKAN is iron accumulation in the brain, along with a progressive movement disorder.
+The common feature among all individuals with PKAN is iron accumulation in the brain, in a pattern called the ‘eye of the tiger sign,’ along with a progressive movement disorder.
 Symptoms may vary greatly from case to case.
 In most cases, progression of the disease extends over several years, leading to death in childhood or early adulthood in classic cases.
 Some patients experience rapid deterioration and die within 1-2 years.
 Others have a slower progression or can plateau for long periods of time and continue to function into the third decade of life.
 Atypical individuals often retain a high level of function into later adulthood and some are known to be living in their sixties to seventies.

-Symptoms include dystonia, (sustained muscle contractions causing repetitive movements), muscular rigidity, spasticity (sudden involuntary muscle spasms), progressive dementia, and choreoathetosis (involuntary movements with twisting).
-These features can result in clumsiness, gait (walking) problems, difficulty controlling movement, and speech problems.
+Symptoms include dystonia, (sustained muscle contractions causing repetitive movements), dysarthria (abnormal speech), muscular rigidity, poor balance, and spasticity (sudden involuntary muscle spasms), These features can result in clumsiness, gait (walking) problems, difficulty controlling movement, and speech problems.
 Another common feature is degeneration of the retina, resulting in progressive night blindness and loss of peripheral (side) vision.

 Dystonia is characterized by involuntary muscle contractions that may force certain body parts into unusual, and sometimes painful, movements and positions.
-Choreoathetosis is a condition characterized by involuntary, rapid, jerky movements (chorea) occurring in association with relatively slow, sinuous, writhing motions (athetosis).
 In addition, there may be stiffness in the arms and legs because of continuous resistance to muscle relaxing (spasticity) and abnormal tightening of the muscles (muscular rigidity).
 Spasticity and muscle rigidity usually begin in the legs and later develop in the arms.
 As affected individuals age, they may eventually lose control of voluntary movements.
 Muscle spasms combined with decreased bone mass can result in bone fractures (not caused by trauma or accident).

 Dystonia affects the muscles in the mouth and throat, which may cause dysarthria and difficulty swallowing (dysphagia).
 The progression of dystonia in these muscles can result in loss of speech as well as tongue-biting and difficulty with eating.